slavrd/terraform-go-redis-counter/webcounter/README.md

 The security group has incoming connections allowed for ports `8000`(webcounter default port) and `22`(SSH).

+In case that a list of subnets is provided, the instances will be spread across them.

 Input variables for the module are defined in `input.tf`.

 **Notes:**